Chapter 2

 “And her upbringing?” the psychologist probes.

-His posture stiffens.
+Adam’s posture stiffens.
+He can feel the heat rising in his chest.
 “Lilith is not her parents.
 She can’t help who raised her.”

 “I understand your loyalty, Adam, but—”